<img height="1" width="1" src="https://www.facebook.com/tr?id=1463845093629309&amp;ev=PageView&amp;noscript=1">

 • Have buttons that are accessible and the right size for easy clicking and tapping

-Stat: 63% of web traffic is mobile as of 2025.You need to ensure your website visitors are getting a good experience when they see your site.
+63% of Web Traffic is MobileYou need to ensure your website visitors are getting a good experience when they see your site.
 Testing it is key.
-Access your site using various devices including tablets and mobile phones.
-If you have a difficult time navigating or viewing information, your clients and prospects are likely having the same experience.
+Access your site using many screen sizes, including tablets and mobile phones.
+If you find it hard to navigate or view information, your clients and prospects probably feel the same way.

 We highly recommend that agents and advisors claim their profile on Google Business Profile (formerly “Google My Business”).
 This is especially important if you have a brick and mortar location.
 Neglecting this step means you’ll be missing out on potential favorable search results, reviews and photos.
 Plus, your business may not show up in local Google Maps.